Isotropic 3D topological phases with broken time reversal symmetry: Abstract

 \section{Abstract}

 \textbf{ Axial vectors, such as current or magnetization, are commonly used order parameters in time-reversal symmetry breaking systems.
 These vectors also break isotropy in three dimensional systems, lowering the spatial symmetry.
-We demonstrate that it is possible to construct a fully isotropic and inversion-symmetric three-dimensional medium where time-reversal symmetry is systematically broken.
-We devise a cubic crystal with scalar time-reversal symmetry breaking, implemented by hopping through chiral magnetic clusters along the crystal bonds.
-The presence of only the spatial symmetries of the crystal---finite rotation and inversion symmetry---is sufficient to protect a topological phase.
-The realization of this phase in amorphous systems with average continuous rotation symmetry yields a statistical topological insulator phase.
-We demonstrate the topological nature of our model by constructing a bulk integer topological invariant, which guarantees gapless surface spectrum on any surface with several overlapping Dirac nodes, analogous to crystalline mirror Chern insulators.
+We demonstrate that it is possible to construct a three-dimensional medium with average isotropy and inversion symmetry where time-reversal symmetry is systematically broken.
+We devise a model of an amorphous material with scalar time-reversal symmetry breaking, implemented by hopping through chiral magnetic clusters along the bonds.
+The presence of only average spatial symmetries---continuous rotation and inversion---is sufficient to protect a topological phase, yielding a statistical topological insulator.
+We demonstrate the topological nature of our model by constructing a bulk integer topological invariant for the effective continuum model, which guarantees gapless surface spectrum on any surface with an odd number of Dirac nodes, analogous to crystalline mirror Chern insulators.
 We also show the expected transport properties of a three-dimensional statistical topological insulator, which remains critical on the surface for odd values of the invariant. }